turboMaCk/nix-elm-tools/README.md

 These are the rules followed:

 1. [x] Builds on NixOS
-2. [x] Builds are fast (eg. we avoid usage of stack2nix and large rebuilds onf hackage/stackage)
+2. [x] Builds are reasonably fast (eg. we avoid usage of stack2nix and large rebuilds of Haskell packages)
-3. [ ] Easy to pull from remote
+3. [x] Easy to pull from remote
 4. [x] Nixpkgs like conventions
 5. [x] Linux and MacOS portability
 6. [x] Utilizing existing nix tooling